Adrien354/UnrealGame/README.md

 - food system: eating, cooking
 - stoves, furnaces.
-- Heat assets, e.g. to start a fire you need to have fire starter, fuel. at that time I used blueprints now I changed to c++
+- Heat assets, e.g. to start a fire you need to have fire starter, fuel.
+- Some widgets (UI) that are clear and inspired by the game "the long dark" at that time I used blueprints now I changed to c++

 Developed with Unreal Engine 5